Social Psychology Syllabus Psyc 2319.50

 Test format: 50 question multiple choice - Time limit: 30 minutes

-- Doing the self testing on the textbook support web site & the instructor's web site is an integral part of this
+Doing the practice testing on the textbook support web site & the instructor's web site is an integral part of this course!

-course!
-Always take the self tests provided for you, it will enhance your chance of doing well on course tests.
+Always take the practice tests provided for you, it will enhance your chance of doing well on course tests.

 Attendance Policy